Terms and conditions of BMD's AI services

 Details on data processing:

-When you use BMD Fox Text, the following data are transmitted to Microsoft Azure servers or to Mistral AI, both located within the EU, where they are processed:
+When you use BMD Fox Text, the following data are transmitted to the servers of Microsoft Azure, Google Cloud or Mistral AI—all of which are located within the EU—where they are processed:

 - Customer number (used for billing)